coherent-research/dcs-documentation/DCSUserGuide.md

 Field | Description
 ------|------------
 Name  | A human readable name for the Group.
 This can be any name whatsoever depending on how the user wants to partition the meters (i.e. by use, type, location etc).
-Url   | An optional absolute URL can be added if a link to extra information is required.
+URL   | An optional absolute URL can be added if a link to extra information is required.
 This link will be presented when the user is viewing a group and when clicked will open in a new browser tab.
 This can be used for any purpose.
-Link text | The text that will be displayed of the Url is used.
+Link text | The text that will be displayed of the URL is used.

 ### Modifying a Group
 - Each group in the group panel has a action menu to the right of the group name that contains an option to **Group settings**.